MichaelCurrin/auto-commit-msg/docs/development/commands.md

 ### Run all

-Format, lint and then unit tests.
+Format, lint and then run unit tests.

 ```sh
 $ make test